atul05kumar/SpringApp/README.md

 ### Annotation Configuration
 + `@Autowired` annotation can be used to configure a bean, does not matter where it is defined.
-`@Autowired` follows auto-wiring by type first, which means this only works if there is exactly one class of that type.
+    + `@Autowired` follows auto-wiring by type first, which means this only works if there is exactly one class of that type.
-We can solve this problem by defining a `@Qualifier("beanName)` next to `@Autowired`, which tells spring exactly which implementation to choose.
+    + We can solve this problem by defining a `@Qualifier("beanName)` next to `@Autowired`, which tells spring exactly which implementation to choose.
+    + Another way to do this is to auto-wiring all possible beans in a collection like `Set` or `List`, this way all available implementations are loaded in the collection.

 + Another better way is to use `@ComponentScan(basePackages = "com.atul")` at a class level.
 This will perform a component scan for all the classes inside `com.atul` package which have `@Component` on top of them.
 By Default the identification name for a bean is class name with first letter in lower case.